tanphatls987/task-recorder-prototype/README.md

 # Usage
 This app required wxWidget version 3.0.4 or later.

-For Linux, run $make inside Resource folder to generate TaskRecorder.
+For Linux, run $make inside Source folder to generate TaskRecorder.